The Clear Edge

 • Who this is for: Service founders and operators in the $50K–$150K range who can quote top-line revenue but guess at margin, cash, runway, and pipeline health.

-• The Five Numbers Problem: Tracking 15–20 metrics or none at all leaves 68% of founders at $50K–$100K unable to state profit margin within 5 points, making tax bills, cash crunches, and margin erosion hit without warning.
+• The five numbers problem: Tracking 15–20 metrics or none at all leaves 68% of founders at $50K–$100K unable to state profit margin within 5 points, making tax bills, cash crunches, and margin erosion hit without warning.

 • What you’ll learn: How to define and track the Five Numbers Dashboard (Revenue, Margin, Cash, Runway, Pipeline), build a Target Range Calculator, use Trend Visualization Charts, run a Problem Flag System, and follow a Weekly Update Checklist.